thewchan/uxf/README.md

 can be called `bool`, `bytes`, `date`, `datetime`, `int`, `list`, `map`, `null`, `real`, `str`, or `table`.
-(But `Date`, `DateTime`, and `Real` or `real_` are fine, since names are case-sensitive and none of the built-in types contains an underscore.)
+(But `Date`, `DateTime`, and `Real` or `real_` are fine, since names are case-sensitive and none of the built-in types contains an underscore or uses uppercase letters.)
 If whitespace is wanted one convention is to use underscores in their place.

 Once we have defined a _ttype_ we can use it.

-Here, we've created a single table whose _ttype_ is "PriceList".
+Here, we've created a single table whose _ttype_ is “PriceList”.
 There's no need to group rows into lines as we've done here (although doing so is common and easier for human readability), since the UXF processor knows how many values go into each row based on the number of field names.
 In this